DIDSR/ScoreCard/README.md

 **`Synthetic Data ScoreCard`** is an open-source Python toolbox that implements the **synthetic data evaluation approach** for assessing the quality of Synthetic Medical Data based on 7C's approach as described in [Zamzmi et al. (2025)].

-Synthetic medical data holds significant promise for advancing AI development in healthcare — particularly for addressing data scarcity, privacy constraints, and underrepresentation of rare diseases and populations.
-However, the quality of synthetic data is critical: poor-quality synthetic data can introduce biases, violate clinical constraints, and ultimately compromise the safety and effectiveness of AI models trained or tested on such data.
+Synthetic medical data offers potential advantages for AI development in healthcare — particularly for addressing data scarcity, privacy constraints, and underrepresentation of rare diseases and populations.
+However, the quality of synthetic data is critical: poor-quality synthetic data may introduce biases, violate clinical constraints, and potentially affect the performance of AI models trained or evaluated on such data.

 This toolbox provides a **quantitative and reproducible** approach to evaluating Synthetic Medical Data across seven relevant criteria, and supports the generation of a structured **Scorecard** to accompany synthetic datasets.